loglabs/mltrace/docs/source/index.rst

 We are actively working on the following:

-- REST API to log from any type of file, not just a Python file
+- API to log from any type of file, not just a Python file
 - Prometheus integrations to monitor component output distributions
-- Causal analysis for ML bugs — if you flag several outputs as mispredicted, which component runs were common in producing these outputs?
-Which component is most likely to be the biggest culprit in an issue?
 - Support for finer-grained lineage (at the record level)